 Once made, the election (and the selection of the property you elect to expense) may not be revoked without IRS consent.

-If you elect this deduction, reduce the amount on which you figure your depreciation or amortization deduction by the section 179 expense deduction.
+If you elect to expense section 179 property, reduce the amount on which you figure your depreciation or amortization deduction by the section 179 expense deduction.

 Section 179 property does not include: